 At 19,975 feet (6,088 meters), Huayna Potosi is taller than all but a handful of peaks in the Americas.
-After a short drive from La Paz to base camp, we spend a day practicing steeper ice climbing skills on the glacier’s edge.
-Our summit day route is comprised of steep glacier travel, huge crevasses, and a final airy ridge to the summit.
-A summit of Huayna is a proud day, and is excellent preparation for longer routes on the big mountains of the world.
-The views from this summit encompass the countless peaks of the Cordillera Real, the city of La Paz, and on a clear day the distant peak of Sajama, Bolivia’s rarely climbed tallest peak.
-After our team makes its summit bid, we will return to La Paz for a hot shower and a much deserved night in a comfortable bed!
+After a short drive from La Paz to base camp, we will spend a day practicing steep ice climbing skills on the glacier’s edge.
+Our summit day route is comprised of steep glacier travel, huge crevasses, and a final airy ridge to the top.
+A summit of Huayna is a proud day, and serves as excellent preparation for bigger routes.
+The views from this summit encompass the countless peaks of the Cordillera Real, the city of La Paz, and on a clear day the distant Sajama — Bolivia’s rarely climbed tallest peak.
+After our team makes its summit bid, we will descend back down to La Paz for some much needed rest and relaxation.